 Sometimes, for one reason or another, Disney needs to put a project on hold.

-Recently, Disney CEO Bob Chapek shared that two anticipated Disney attractions, the Mary Poppins attraction in EPCOT and the Quinjet attraction in Disney California Adventure’s Avengers Campus, are currently “on hold.”
-This is the first update we’ve heard about these attractions in a WHILE, but what does it really mean when a new Disney project is on hold?
+Not too long ago, Disney shared that two anticipated Disney attractions, the Mary Poppins attraction in EPCOT and the Quinjet attraction in Disney California Adventure’s Avengers Campus, were put “on hold.”
+This was the first update we had heard about these attractions in a WHILE, but what does it really mean when a new Disney project is on hold?!

 Does “on hold” mean a project is still happening?
 Or is it just a way of letting us down easy about a canceled project?
 Both the Mary Poppins attraction and the Quinjet attraction were likely put on hold because of the COVID-19 pandemic and its financial repercussions, but this isn’t the first time that highly anticipated projects have been tabled by Disney.

 Let’s take a look at some “on hold” Disney projects from the past to see how they ultimately turned out!

 Disney Springs looks VERY different than the way it did back when it was Downtown Disney, but have you ever heard of what could’ve been?
 We’re talking about Disney’s planned replacement to Pleasure Island — Hyperion Wharf.

 For many years, Pleasure Island was the adult-oriented portion of Disney Springs (which was then known as Downtown Disney).
 Pleasure Island offered multiple dance clubs and bars playing a variety of different music, and street parties where a New Year’s Eve-style countdown was held at midnight every night.
 When it closed, Disney leased part of the space to what would become Raglan Road Irish Pub but had some trouble finding other tenants for the space.